ronthl/learn-spring-framework/README.md

 `Kiki is being destroyed!`

 ## Notes
+### Avoid using `@PreDestroy`
+Generally I recommend developers avoid using the `@PreDestroy` annotation and find a different approach to executing something before Spring clears the context, mainly because you can expect Spring fail to clear the context.
+Say you defined something sensitive (like closing a database connection) in the `@PreDestroy` method;
+if Spring doesn't call the method, you may get into big problems.
+### Supported `annotation-api` version
 Spring only supports `javax.annotation-api` (annotation-api v1).
 And it does not support `jakarta.annotation-api` (annotation-api v2) even the annotation-api v1 is archived.